neuefische/wd-flipped-classroom-curriculum/sessions/react-effects-and-fetch/challenges-react-effects-and-fetch.md

 (difficulty: 🔥🔥)

-Solve this challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-effects-and-fetch/pokemon-api
 ```

-## Pokémon API with paging
+## Pokémon API with Paging

 (difficulty: 🔥🔥)

-Solve this challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-effects-and-fetch/pokemon-api-with-paging